-Endganes
+Endgames

 Maybe all this anxious eagerness to know what lies ahead is no more than awareness of mortality.
 Since we can’t but help be aware we’re going to end we use the events around us as forecasts.
 We seek reassurance, if not solace, in endings that aren’t our own.
 Which, of course, then leads us back to thinking about the when (if not where and why) of our own.

-Cut to the chase and a big truth looms large: that despite all the uplifting posters hanging in freshman dorm rooms and all the exhortations of ancient philosophers, we still find it oh-so-hard to live in the presen
+Cut to the chase and a big truth looms large: that despite all the uplifting posters hanging in freshman dorm rooms and all the exhortations of ancient philosophers, we still find it oh-so-hard to live in the present.